rohan-paul/Awesome-JavaScript-Interviews/Topic-Wise-Notes/Node-Express/express-app.use-Middleware.md

 To setup your middleware, you can invoke app.use (<specific_middleware_layer_here>) for every middleware layer that you want to add (it can be generic to all paths, or triggered only on specific path(s) your server handles), and it will add onto your Express middleware stack.

 Middleware layers can be added one by one in multiple invocations of use, or even all at once in series with one invocation.
-See use documentation for more details.

 Each middleware layer is essentially adding a function that specifically handles something to your flow through the middleware.